 looking down, or focusing your eyes lower than necessary.
 This in turn can lead your head to rest lower, and therefore automatically hunch your shoulders.
 Incorrect posture is one of the main culprits when it comes to back issues, and so resting your screen on top of a few stacked books or a surface the same height as your face will really do you wonders when it comes to when working from home.

-4) Invest in quality equipment.
 It has been proven that with the correct home set up, you can drastically stop the negative effects of lockdown home working on your back and shoulders.
-Whether you choose to invest in a decent keyboard in order to encourage you to keep your back and shoulders quare and straight, or instead buy a mouse as a laptops keypad makes you hunch closer to the screen, buying extra equipment could make all the difference when it comes to preventing bad posture.
+Whether you choose to invest in a decent keyboard in order to encourage you to keep your back and shoulders square and straight, or instead buy a mouse as a laptops keypad makes you hunch closer to the screen, buying extra equipment could make all the difference when it comes to preventing bad posture.